-DR QURATULAIN ZAIDI of MindNLife explores the difficult issue of separation between married couples.
-Are there strategies for a dignified divorce?
+DR QURATULAIN ZAIDI of MindNLife, which provides support and therapy to couples, families and individuals, explores the difficult issue of separation and divorce between married couples.
+Are there strategies for making a respectful exit?

-There are extreme emotions involved in this process on both sides.
-And they can vary on a daily basis, from anger, hurt and sadness, to depression, guilt or anxiety caused by an uncertain future, followed by a huge sense of loss.
-Given the emotional turmoil of the aftermath of someone saying, “I don’t want to stay in our marriage”, it’s not surprising things can get toxic between couples.
+There are extreme emotions involved in this process on both sides, and they can vary on a daily basis, from anger, hurt and sadness, to depression, guilt or anxiety caused by an uncertain future, followed by a huge sense of loss.
+Given this emotional turmoil of the aftermath of someone saying, “I don’t want to stay in our marriage”, it’s not surprising things can get toxic between couples.

 A different approach

-Is it even possible to treat each other with respect and dignity given this turmoil that comes with the end of a relationship?
+Is it even possible to treat each other with respect and dignity given the emotional turmoil that comes with the end of a relationship?
 It’s not an easy ask.
-In fact, you may think it’s “easier” to hate each other.
-For example, to think everything was really bad in the marriage so you justify the affair and leave the relationship.
+In fact, you may think it’s “easier” to hate each other – for example, to think everything was really bad in the marriage so you justify the affair and leave the relationship.
 However, it’s important to remember this is disrespectful and hurtful to yourself and your spouse, and to the children and other people you shared your past with.
-And it leaves a trail of angry and hurt people in its wake.
+And it leaves a trail of angry hurt people in its wake.

-The end of a marriage doesn’t have to be marred by hurting each other as much as possible because you feel hurt.
-Similarly, divorce doesn’t have to spell the end of the family unit.
-It can instead be seen as a reorganisation of the family, even though that may be emotionally hard for all involved.
+The end of a marriage doesn’t have to be marred by hurting the other as much as possible because you feel hurt.
+Similarly, divorce doesn’t have to spell the end of the family unit; it can instead be seen as a reorganisation of the family, even though that may be emotionally hard for all involved.

-A marriage is not an isolated event.
-Rather, it’s a series of shared experience over years between two people who were in love and cared deeply for each other.
-Every marriage has its own unique meanings – rituals between two people.
+A marriage is not an isolated event; rather, it’s a series of shared experiences over years between two people who were in love and cared deeply for each other.
+Every marriage has its own unique shared meanings – rituals between two people.
 It has a unique history and shared experiences that were joyful; challenging times where both partners supported each other; and children, friends and family that you both share too.
 Is it necessary to throw it all out with the end of the relationship?

 Suggestions for exiting respectfully